Faust852/T206-2016-System-Administration-Project/README.md

 TODO list :

--Reverse proxy for web servers;

 -Containerize the FW inside docker;

 -Install PHP on web servers;

 -Complete the wiki;

--Docker Compose the totality of the work.
+-Docker Compose the totality of the work. --> I don't want to try, might break the vps

--Check Fail2Ban

 -Check Lynx